jessicapanuccio/chime-machine/README.md

 # chime-machine

-To be updated.
+This repo is in progress.

-Current code is from 11/14/19 and may be updated with newer version.
+Uploaded code is from 11/14/19 and may be updated with a version from 12/2019.